The Complete Guide To Bantam Chickens – Is This The Right Chicken For You?

 What Exactly are Bantam Chickens?

 We’ll begin by outlining the 2 Types of Bantam Chickens.
-Most people associate bantams with scaled-down versions of large fowl chicken breeds, and while that is partly true, this definition does not apply to all of them.
+Most people associate bantam breeds with scaled-down versions of large or full-sized fowl chickens, and while that is partly true, this definition does not apply to all of them.

-Broadly speaking, there are 2 main types of bantam chickens: true bantams, and miniaturized bantams.
+There are two main types of bantam chickens: true bantams and miniaturized bantams.

-Some might mention a third type (the developed bantams) which are those true bantams that were bred via human intervention.
-For most of this article, however, we’ll stick to the main two.
+Some might mention a third type (the developed bantams), which are those true bantams that were bred via human intervention.
+For most of this guide, however, we’ll stick to the main two.

 True Bantams Chickens

 True bantams are “true” for a reason, and that is because they only come in one size: small.

 These bantam chickens have no full-sized counterparts, and there were no humans involved in making their petite size.
 In other words, these birds were naturally born this way.

 The term bantam was conceived when these petite chickens were first seen by sailors stopping at the Indonesian seaport of the Island of Java, found in the Banten Province.
 Soon, these birds were taken in ships as a food source, while some managed to make it into Europe, where they were quickly adopted for their uniqueness.